MileHacker Logo

 Responsible Travel Mindset

 Embrace responsible travel practices.
 Carry a reusable bag for shopping to limit plastic waste.
-Your choices contribute positively to the economy of the community and environment.
+Your choices contribute positively to the area's economy and environment.
 Consider supporting conservation efforts via The Rainforest Site.

 Important Phrases for Travelers